-Concepts of Sex and Gender
+Concepts of Sex and Sexual Identity

 Various terms are used to talk about sex and gender.
 Sex and gender are not the same thing.

-People's sexual problems can be influenced by their parents, who can damage their children’s ability to develop sexual and emotional intimacy by doing things such as the following:
+Parents can damage their children’s ability to develop sexual and emotional intimacy by doing things such as the following: